 - They destroy forest and shade trees by defoliation.

 - Stick insects only feed on fresh leaves so always provide them with fresh leaves.

 - In order to keep the leave fresh keep the branch in a vase of water.

 - Replace the leaves when they are dried or the branches when the leaves are eaten.

 - Do not leave your stick insects without leaves.

 - Make sure that the leaves are free from pesticides and herbicides.

 - Avoid bright colored young leaves as they have higher levels of eucalyptus oil which is harmful for the stick insects.

-- Spray water regularly on the leaves as stick insects drink their watre from the leaves.
+- Spray water regularly on the leaves as stick insects drink their water from the leaves.